 The HURT 100 is a competitive race for some, a running event for others, but an independent challenge and personal test of fortitude for all.
 A pacer is a safety companion during the latter part of the event only, not a way to gain advantage over fellow runners.
+A similar sentiment applies to crews, which are also considered non-essential as ample and regular support is provided by aid-station personnel.
 Runners need to be able to carry necessary supplies and maintain forward progress independently, from start to finish.
 Note: The ultrarunning community in Hawai'i is relatively small, and pacers may be hard to find locally.
+Runners are responsible for the conduct of their pacers, regardless of how the latter are acquired.